 |D600, D610, Df||5Ds, 5Ds R, 6D/II|

 Please note: We are only able to calibrate focus on cameras with the AF fine-tune menu option and a working USB port.
 If the camera USB port is not functioning we will have to estimate to repair the port.
 We do have the facilities to service and adjust other bodies as part of our full repair service.
-Find out more on our repairs page.
+Find out more on our repairs pages for Canon and Nikon.